List of Dreamcast games

 Sega discontinued the Dreamcast's hardware in March 2001, and software support quickly dwindled as a result.
-Software largely trickled to a stop by 2002, though the Dreamcast's final licensed game on GD-ROM was Karous, released only in Japan on March 8, 2007, nearly coinciding with the end of GD-ROM production the previous month.
+Software largely trickled to a stop by 2002 with the last games released for Europe and North America coming out that year, though games continued to release in Japan during the sixth console gen with the Dreamcast's final licensed game on GD-ROM was Karous, released on March 8, 2007, nearly coinciding with the end of GD-ROM production the previous month.
 Sega also assisted later with a reprint of Border Down, sold at Japanese retailers in January 2008.
 The final first-party game for the Dreamcast was Puyo Puyo Fever, released as a Japanese exclusive on February 24, 2004.

 This list documents all officially released and homebrew games for the Dreamcast.
 It does not include any cancelled games, which are documented at the list of cancelled Dreamcast games.

 Licensed games

 There are (Note: This number is always up to date by this script) games that are known to have released on the console: